SLCoding/Sandman/README.md

 server-sleep
 ============
-server-sleep is a script that turns your home server to sleep if the server used.
-This will reduce your energy costs and extend your hardwares life.
+server-sleep is a script that suspends your homeserver when it's not in use.
+This results in lower energy costs and extended hardware life.
-There are a bunch oaf conditions you can choose to check the state.
+There are a bunch of conditions you can choose to check the state.
 -	Are local or ssh users logged in?
--	Are Computers in the Network runnig?
+-	Are computers in the network running?
--	Is pyLoad downloading things?
+-	Is pyLoad downloading?
--	Are all critical processes done?
+-	Are processes running which shouldn't be interruptet?
 - 	...

-You can choose which these conditions will be checked.
+You can choose which of these conditions will be checked.

 Installation
 ============
-Its tested on Ubuntu 12.04 and Debian Wheezy.
+Its tested on Ubuntu 12.04 and Debian Squeeze.

 Requirements
 ------------
 The installation script will check for requirements.
-We recomment to install all to get the full range of features
+We recommend to install all to enable the full range of features
 -	python	(Hey, its written in python… you need it!)
 -	...